darth-hp/espeasy-rules/README.md

 At first this repo was just meant to use it for the switch-timer but now I will collect all ESPEasy rules that I use.

 Check the [Wiki](../../wiki) for more.

+For information about the ESPEasy rules check the [Rules Tutorial](https://www.letscontrolit.com/wiki/index.php/Tutorial_Rules)